 This condensation (collapsing) produces a sound of frequency ~ 100Hz – 1 KHz.
-This is why an electric kettle makes the most noise before the water comes to saturated boiling.
+This is why an electric kettle makes the most noise before the water becomes saturated boiling.
 The term subcooling refers to a liquid existing at a temperature below its normal boiling point.

 Subcooled Boiling in PWRs

-Although the earliest core designs assumed that subcooled surface boiling could not be allowed in PWRs, this assumption was soon rejected and two-phase heat transfer is now one of normal operation heat transfer mechanisms also in PWRs.
-For PWRs at normal operation, there is a compressed liquid water inside the reactor core, loops and steam generators.
-The pressure is maintained at approximately 16MPa.
-At this pressure water boils at approximately 350°C(662°F), which gives a subcooling margin (the difference between the pressurizer temperature and the coolant outlet temperature in the reactor core) of 30 °C. Noteworthy, this subcooling margin concerns the bulk temperature, since bulk boiling is in any case prohibited.
+Although the earliest core designs assumed that subcooled surface boiling could not be allowed in PWRs, this assumption was soon rejected.
+Two-phase heat transfer is now one of the normal operation heat transfer mechanisms in PWRs.
+For PWRs at normal operation, there is compressed liquid water inside the reactor core, loops, and steam generators, and the pressure is maintained at approximately 16MPa.
+At this pressure, water boils at approximately 350°C(662°F), which gives a subcooling margin (the difference between the pressurizer temperature and the coolant outlet temperature in the reactor core) of 30 °C. Noteworthy, this subcooling margin concerns the bulk temperature since bulk boiling is in any case prohibited.

-Subcooling margin is very important safety parameter of PWRs, since the bulk boiling in the reactor core must be excluded.
-The basic design of the pressurized water reactor includes such requirement that the coolant (water) in the reactor coolant system must not boil.
+Subcooling margin is an important safety parameter of PWRs since the bulk boiling in the reactor core must be excluded.
+The basic design of the pressurized water reactor includes such a requirement that the coolant (water) in the reactor coolant system must not boil.
 To achieve this, the coolant in the reactor coolant system is maintained at a pressure sufficiently high that boiling does not occur at the coolant temperatures experienced while the plant is operating or in an analyzed transient.

-As was calculated in example, the surface temperature TZr,1 = 325°C ensures, that even subcooled boiling does not occur.
-Note that, subcooled boiling requires TZr,1 = Tsat.
+As was calculated in the example, the surface temperature TZr,1 = 325°C ensures that even subcooled boiling does not occur.
+Note that subcooled boiling requires TZr,1 = Tsat.
 Since the inlet temperatures of the water are usually about 290°C (554°F), it is obvious this example corresponds to the lower part of the core.
-At higher elevations of the core the bulk temperature may reach up to 330°C. The temperature difference of 29°C causes the subcooled surface boiling may occur (330°C + 29°C > 350°C).
-On the other hand, nucleate boiling at the surface effectively disrupts the stagnant layer and therefore nucleate boiling significantly increases the ability of a surface to transfer thermal energy to bulk fluid.
-As a result, the convective heat transfer coefficient significantly increases and therefore at higher elevations, the temperature difference (TZr,1 – Tbulk) significantly decreases.
+At higher core elevations, the bulk temperature may reach up to 330°C. The temperature difference of 29°C causes the subcooled surface boiling may occur (330°C + 29°C > 350°C).
+On the other hand, nucleate boiling at the surface effectively disrupts the stagnant layer.
+Therefore, nucleate boiling significantly increases the ability of a surface to transfer thermal energy to the bulk fluid.
+As a result, the convective heat transfer coefficient significantly increases, and therefore at higher elevations, the temperature difference (TZr,1 – Tbulk) significantly decreases.

-In case of PWRs, the critical safety issue is named DNB (departure from nucleate boiling), which causes the formation of a local vapor layer, causing a dramatic reduction in heat transfer capability.
+In the case of PWRs, the critical safety issue is named DNB (departure from nucleate boiling), which causes the formation of a local vapor layer, causing a dramatic reduction in heat transfer capability.
 This phenomenon occurs in the subcooled or low-quality region.
-The behaviour of the boiling crisis depends on many flow conditions (pressure, temperature, flow rate), but the boiling crisis occurs at a relatively high heat fluxes and appears to be associated with the cloud of bubbles, adjacent to the surface.
-These bubbles or film of vapor reduces the amount of incoming water.
-Since this phenomenon deteriorates the heat transfer coefficient and the heat flux remains, heat then accumulates in the fuel rod causing dramatic rise of cladding and fuel temperature.
+The behavior of the boiling crisis depends on many flow conditions (pressure, temperature, flow rate).
+Still, the boiling crisis occurs at relatively high heat fluxes and appears to be associated with the cloud of bubbles adjacent to the surface.
+These bubbles or films of vapor reduce the amount of incoming water.
+Since this phenomenon deteriorates the heat transfer coefficient and the heat flux remains, heat accumulates in the fuel rod, causing a dramatic rise in cladding and fuel temperature.

 Nucleate Boiling – Flow Boiling

-In flow boiling (or forced convection boiling), fluid flow is forced over a surface by external means such as a pump, as well as by buoyancy effects.
+In flow boiling (or forced convection boiling), fluid flow is forced over a surface by external means such as a pump and buoyancy effects.
 Therefore, flow boiling is always accompanied by other convection effects.
-Conditions depend strongly on geometry, which may involve external flow over heated plates and cylinders or internal (duct) flow.
-In nuclear reactors, most of boiling regimes are just forced convection boiling.
-The flow boiling is also classified as either external and internal flow boiling depending on whether the fluid is forced to flow over a heated surface or inside a heated channel.
+Conditions depend strongly on geometry, involving external flow over heated plates and cylinders or internal (duct) flow.
+In nuclear reactors, most boiling regimes are just forced convection boiling.
+The flow boiling is also classified as either external and internal flow boiling, depending on whether the fluid is forced to flow over a heated surface or inside a heated channel.

 Internal flow boiling is much more complicated in nature than external flow boiling because there is no free surface for the vapor to escape, and thus both the liquid and the vapor are forced to flow together.
 The two-phase flow in a tube exhibits different flow boiling regimes, depending on the relative amounts of the liquid and the vapor phases.
 Therefore internal forced convection boiling is commonly referred to as two-phase flow.